Social Liberal Humanist Party

-The Social Liberal Humanist Party (Partidul Umanist Social Liberal, PUSL), formerly Humanist Power Party (Social-Liberal) (Partidul Puterii Umaniste (social-liberal), PPU-SL) is a centrist to centre-left political party in Romania.
+The Social Liberal Humanist Party (Partidul Umanist Social Liberal, PUSL), formerly Humanist Power Party (Social-Liberal) (Partidul Puterii Umaniste (social-liberal), PPU-SL) is a centrist political party in Romania.
 It was founded in 2015 by members of the Conservative Party (PC) who did not want to merge with the Liberal Reformist Party (PLR), led by Călin Popescu-Tăriceanu.

 History

 In the summer of 2015, the Conservative Party (PC), led by Daniel Constantin, merged with the Liberal Reformist Party (PLR), creating the Alliance of Liberals and Democrats (ALDE).
 At the same time, PC MEP Maria Grapini opposed this decision, criticizing the disappearance of the party's ideology and announced that she would join a new group, the Party of Humanist Power (PPU).

+Ideology

+When it launched in 2015, the party claimed to have a centre-right political doctrine.
+Later, the party began to reject the left-right political spectrum, promoting conservative humanism and traditional values as the third way.
+The departure of several people from the People's Movement Party into the Social Liberal Humanist Party strengthened the conservative outlook of the party.

+The party also had populist rhetoric centered around its former leader, Cristian Popescu Piedone.

+PUSL member Nicolae Păun claimed that the party promotes humanist, socialist and liberal values.